Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

 Natural SA-I afferent firing rates are known to increase with indentation depth \cite{mountcastle2}.
-This correlation between indentation depth and firing rate is mirrored in the artificial SA-I afferents, which demonstrate a trapezoid response curve with steady activity over the hold phase increasing with indentation depth (Figures \ref{plate_slow}A,F; both slow and fast presses).
+This correlation between indentation depth and firing rate is mirrored in the artificial SA-I afferents, which demonstrate a trapezoidal response curve with steady activity over the hold phase increasing with indentation depth (Figures \ref{plate_slow}A,F; both slow and fast presses).
 Further supporting the likeness of artificial SA-I afferents to their natural counterparts, both natural and artificial SA-I afferent responses fell to zero with removal of the stimulus \cite{jenmalm,mountcastle2}.

 Natural SA-I afferents are known to fire maximally during the dynamic phase of the stimulus presentation, with a slow reduction of activity under constant stimulation (slow adaption)~\cite{jenmalm}.
-The artificial SA-I afferents diverged from this: artificial SA-I response rose steadily as the TacTip was pressed onto the stimulus, then sustained their maximal activity ({\em i.e.} had no slow adaption).
-We comment that all biological sensory systems adapt to stimulation for complex neurophysiological reasons (signalling pathways {\em etc}), whereas artificial sensors are designed for repeatable operation.
-It is reasonable that `slow adaptation' becomes `no adaptation'.
+The artificial SA-I afferents diverged from this: the artificial SA-I response rose steadily as the TacTip was pressed onto the stimulus, then had sustained maximal activity without slow adaption.
+We comment that all biological sensory systems adapt to stimulation for reasons such as their molecular signalling pathways; however, artificial sensors are designed for repeatable operation where `no adaption' rather than `slow adaptation' is desired.

-Natural RA-I afferents are known to respond only during dynamic phases of stimulus presentation, {\em i.e.} rapidly adapt during stimulus onset and offset \cite{jenmalm}.
-In agreement with this pattern of adaptation, artificial RA-I afferents exhibited distinct transience: for both slow and fast presses, artificial RA-I channels responded only during the dynamic phases of the experiment (Figures \ref{plate_slow}B,G; slow and fast presses).
-Furthermore, the peak response of the artificial RA-I afferents was greater for fast presses.
-This behaviour is also indicative of natural RA-I afferents, which show monotonically increasing firing rates with increased indentation speed \cite{knibestol2}.
+Natural RA-I afferents are known to respond only during dynamic phases of stimulus presentation, rapidly adapting during stimulus onset and offset \cite{jenmalm}.
+In accordance, artificial RA-I afferents also exhibited phasic responses: for both slow and fast presses, artificial RA-I channels responded only during the dynamic phases of contact (Figures \ref{plate_slow}B,G; slow and fast presses).
+Furthermore, the peak response of the artificial RA-I afferents was greater for fast presses akin to natural RA-I afferents, which show raised firing rates with increased indentation speed \cite{knibestol2}.